texfaq/texfaq.github.io/FAQ-sysunix.md

 ---
+title:  Unix and GNU Linux systems
 section: TeX Systems
 date: 2014-06-10
 ---

-# Unix and GNU Linux systems

   Note that Mac OS/X, though it is also a Unix-based system, has different options; users should refer to the information in